 Guide to Girraween National Park

-With massive granite outcrops, perfectly balanced boulders and wildflowers that bloom in spring, it’s no surprise that the dramatic formations of Girraween National Park are a must-see while in Granite Belt Wine Country.
+With massive granite outcrops, perfectly balanced boulders and wildflowers that bloom in spring, it’s no surprise that the dramatic formations of Girraween National Park are a must-see while in Queensland’s Granite Belt Wine Country.

+There’s 17 kilometres of walking tracks to explore that lead to rewarding discoveries.
 Read on to find out how to work up a fresh appetite at one of Queensland’s most loved national parks.

 Where is Girraween National Park?